American Thrombosis & Hemostasis Network

-AFSTYLA®, Antihemophilic Factor (Recombinant), Single Chain, is contraindicated in patients who have had life-threatening hypersensitivity reactions to AFSTYLA or its excipients, or to hamster proteins.
+AFSTYLA®, Antihemophilic Factor (Recombinant), Single Chain, is contraindicated in patients who have had life-threatening hypersensitivity reactions, including anaphylaxis to AFSTYLA or its excipients, or hamster proteins.

 AFSTYLA is for intravenous use only.
 AFSTYLA can be self-administered or administered by a caregiver with training and approval from a healthcare provider or hemophilia treatment center.
 Higher and/or more frequent dosing may be needed for patients under 12 years of age.

 Hypersensitivity reactions, including anaphylaxis, are possible.
 Advise patients to immediately report symptoms of a hypersensitivity reaction.
-If symptoms occur, discontinue AFSTYLA and administer appropriate treatment.
+Should symptoms occur, immediately discontinue AFSTYLA and administer appropriate treatment.

 Formation of neutralizing antibodies (inhibitors) has been reported following administration of AFSTYLA; previously untreated patients (PUPs) are at greater risk.
 If expected plasma Factor VIII activity levels are not attained, or if bleeding is not controlled with an appropriate dose, perform an assay that measures Factor VIII inhibitor concentration.